🏡 Step 1 • Get your baseline score

 🔬 Building Science Connection

 Foundations manage moisture and conduction.
-Rim joists are often the leakiest part of a home's air barrier.
+Rim joists are often one of the leakiest parts of a home's air barrier, especially in older homes.

 🧱 Part 1D: Exterior Walls – The Thermal Envelope